 - Check the box that asks if you suffer from a disability; and

-- Follow the instruction to apply for benefits.
+- Follow the instructions to apply for benefits.

 This will forward your application to the Pennsylvania Department of Human Services, and this agency will evaluate you for Medicaid.
 If you do get Medicaid at this point, you might continue to receive these additional benefits even after you qualify for Medicare.

 In Pennsylvania, claims representatives use the same criteria to determine if you meet the strict income and assets requirements for SSI and Medicaid.
 If you get SSI, you should also get Medicaid.
-In fact, the staff in your local field office can enroll you in Medicaid when they process and approve your claim.
+The staff in your local field office can enroll you in Medicaid when they process and approve your claim.

 How Can I Get Help Obtaining Disability Benefits and Health Insurance Coverage?